-When you successfully complete the Clinical Pastoral Education Residency, you receive a certificate of completion from Mayo School of Health Sciences.
+Upon successful completion of the Clinical Pastoral Education Residency, students receive a certificate of completion from Mayo Clinic School of Health Sciences.

-Graduates are eligible for certification with the National Association of Catholic Chaplains, the Association of Professional Chaplains or the Jewish Chaplains Association.
+Graduates are eligible for certification with the National Association of Catholic Chaplains, the Association of Professional Chaplains or the National Association of Jewish Chaplains.

-For the majority of the classroom instruction, your learning schedule includes eight-hour days, five days a week.
+For the majority of the classroom instruction, the learning schedule includes eight-hour days, five days a week.

-Residents work with Mayo Chaplain Services' staff to provide on-call ministry for the inpatient and outpatient services of Mayo Clinic.
-You participate in all service shifts, including days, evenings, nights and weekend on-call coverage.
+Residents work with Mayo's chaplain services staff to provide on-call ministry for the inpatient and outpatient services of Mayo Clinic.
+Trainees participate in all service shifts, including days, evenings, nights and weekend on-call coverage.
 Worship and preaching opportunities are part of the weekend schedule.